 How would you sum up Life After Art in a sentence or two?

-Life After Art is a journey, not toward becoming an "artist" per se, but more human.
-These are all of the spiritual truths that I discovered were waiting for me to relearn when I stepped into the art classroom as a teacher.
-How has art changed you the most?
 Art has always been a love of mine.
 I was always a child artist, and there's some little anecdotes in the book about how art has intersected with my life.
 I think with writing the book, I've realized just what a metaphor art and creativity is for the rest of our lives.
 I don't want to give too much away, but to me, "creativity" is much more than just making pretty pictures.

 What do you think the most common misconceptions about art and creativity in the church are?